danbopes/mtgbot-irc/README.md

 **!price `card`** | Looks up a card on [MTGO Traders](http://www.mtgotraders.com/), and fetches the MTGO prices.
 (Regular prices coming soon)
 **!random** | Selects a random card and displays the oracle text.
 **!spoiler `card`** | Fetches a card from the [MTG Salvation](http://www.mtgsalvation.com/) spoiler and displays the possible oracle text.
 If `card` is omitted, then it will show the latest 5 spoilers.</td>
+**!status** | Fetches the current MTGO tournament status for the current broadcaster.
 **!rating `mtgo username`** | Fetches the Composite, Constructed, and Limited rating of anyone on magic online.
 This currently only works in [MTGBot's Channel](http://twitch.tv/mtgcommanderbot) for non mods.
 **!flip** | Flips a coin.
 **!roll `n`** | Roll an n-sided die.
 As a broadcaster this could be really useful.
 Let's say you have a raffle with a list of users, each assigned a number (Let's say 17 for this example).
 You can do "!roll 17" and pick a person from your list.